-The SMART Lab under the direction of Frank Russo, Professor of Psychology at Ryerson University, in partnership with Connect Hearing, seeks participants in the Lower Mainland, Kootenays, South West Ontario and Toronto for a hearing study investigating the factors that can influence better hearing.
-All participants will have a hearing test provided by Connect Hearing at no charge*.
+Connect Hearing, with hearing researcher Professor Kathy Pichora-Fuller at the University of Toronto, seeks participants who are over 50 years of age and have never worn hearing aids for a hearing study investigating factors that can influence better hearing.
+All participants will have a hearing test provided at no charge.
 Qualifying participants may also receive a demo of the latest hearing technology.
-The data collected from this study will be used to further our understanding of hearing loss and potentially improve hearing healthcare across Canada.
+The data collected from this study will be used to further our understanding of hearing loss and improve lifechanging hearing healthcare across Canada.

 To Learn More or Sign Up Call: 1.888.242.4892